leondutoit/pg-need-to-know/notes.md

 ## IP
 - allow data owners to:
-    - view their group membership, with metadata
     - remove themselves from groups
         - update an accounting table ntk.group_removal_logs
-    - and corresponding right grant and revoke
-    - and update tests accordingly

 ## Done
 - review query build statements and input sanitsation - see: https://www.postgresql.org/docs/9.6/static/plpgsql-statements.html